BIGJRA/BIGJRA.github.io/rejuv.md

 |*PP Up*        |2 Matches     |
 |*Ultra Ball*   |1 Matches     |

-Anyways, once you’ve gambled to your heart’s content, there is a bit more optional stuff to do if you want.
+Anyways, once you've gambled to your heart's content, there is a bit more optional stuff to do if you want.

 In Gearen Park, talk to Melia for an optional scene for Relationship